 Data Overview

-Newborn Cohort Data (NCD) is a part of the Thailand Childhood Longitudinal Survey (TCLS), a comprehensive annual panel data from rural areas of Thailand.
-The survey started in June 2021, targeting newborn children in two regions of Thailand: Mahasarakham province in the northeast (a relatively poor region) and Narathiswas, Pattani, and Yala provinces in the south (with a Muslim majority).
+Newborn Cohort Data (NCD) is a part of the Thailand Childhood Longitudinal Survey (TCLS), which is a result of a close collaboration between the Research Institute for Policy Evaluation and Design (RIPED) at the University of the Thai Chamber of Commerce and the Equitable Education Fund (EEF).
+NCD is a comprehensive annual panel data from a rural area of Thailand.
+The survey started in June 2021, targeting newborn children in two regions of Thailand: Mahasarakham province in the northeast (a relatively poor region) and Narathiwat, Pattani, and Yala provinces in the south (with a Muslim majority).

 Structure of the Questionnaire

-The questionnaire (QN) comprises five main parts: household QN, pregnant-conditions QN, children information QN, child development QN, and school QN.
+The questionnaire (QN) comprises five main parts: household QN, pregnant-conditions QN, children QN, child-development QN, and school QN.

-1. Household QN was adapted from the Annual Townsend Thai Data Survey and Thailand Socio-Economic Survey (SES), which collected detailed information about each individual in the household, e.g., jobs, education, age, gender, labor income, occupations, etc., and household information, e.g., household assets, expenditures, etc. In addition, this survey asked about time spent on working, sleeping, and other forms of leisure and the health problems of each household member.
-Further, we will elicit caregivers’ risk, time, and social preferences.
+1. Household QN was adapted from the Annual Townsend Thai Data Survey and Thailand Socio-Economic Survey (SES), which collected detailed information about each individual in the household, e.g., jobs, education, age, gender, labor income, occupations, etc. Importantly, this survey asked about each household member’s working time, sleeping time, leisure time, and health problems.
+The dataset also contains comprehensive household information, e.g., land ownership, assets, expenditures, remittances, income from business, agriculture, livestock, and government assistance.
+Recently, it elicited caregivers’ risk preferences, time preferences, and social preferences, and assessed other essential skills or characteristics (e.g., IQ, digit span memory, personality traits).

-2. Pregnant-conditions QN asked for retrospective information from the mother and mother-child booklet (recorded by health care providers).
+2. Pregnant-conditions QN asked the mother for retrospective information when pregnant and retrieved information from the mother-child booklet (recorded by health care providers).
 This part interviewed mothers about depression during pregnancy and extracted information about the mother, health checkups during pregnancy, and delivery conditions from the booklet.
+This part was applied to the baseline survey only.

-3. Children information QN asked for information about the child’s foods and milk, breastfeeding, child-rearing time, father involvement, information acquisition, and time adults in the household spent with the child (e.g., reading, singing, playing, holding, etc.).
+3. Children QN asked for information about parental time investment (e.g., reading, singing, playing, holding, child-rearing time, etc.), parental material investment (ownership of books, jigsaw, Lego, etc.), and nutritional intakes (e.g., foods, milks, breastfeeding, etc.).
 This part of the QN was adapted from several sources, including the Cohort Study of Thai Children, the World Health Organization Quality of Life, the National Educational Panel Study, and the Early Childhood Longitudinal Program.
 Like the pregnant conditions, we extracted information about the child’s vaccinations, health checkups, and delivery conditions (gestation duration, birth weight, body length at birth) from the mother-child booklet (recorded by health care providers).

-4. Child development QN interviewed primary caregivers regarding Gross Motor, Fine Motor, Receptive Language, Expressive Language, and Personal and Social (based on DSPM developed by the Ministry of Public Health of Thailand).
-In the later year, each child is assessed regularly using standard instruments, e.g., DENVER II, Wechsler Intelligence Scale for Children (WISC), etc. Moreover, we will similarly elicit children’s risk, time, and social preferences to the caregivers.
+4. Child-development QN interviewed primary caregivers regarding Gross Motor, Fine Motor, Receptive Language, Expressive Language, and Personal and Social (based on DSPM developed by the Ministry of Public Health of Thailand).
+Each child have been and will be directly assessed regularly using standard instruments, e.g., the DENVER II, the Wechsler Intelligence Scale for Children (WISC), executive functions (EF), school readiness, economic preferences, etc.

 Sampling Framework

-To determine the number of samples in each village, we asked village health volunteers who lived within the villages to conduct the census to collect data on the number of newborn children in each of those 150 villages.
-The sample size in each village is proportional to the number of newborn children relative to the target in each region.
-We then randomly chose samples within each area using simple randomization.
-If a sample household refused the interview or the primary caregiver was unavailable for an interview during the survey period, a replacement would be randomly chosen from the rest of the eligible children in the village.
-If no eligible children were left in the village, we would randomly select from the rest of the villages until we reached the target.
+To confirm the number of eligible samples in each village, we asked village health volunteers to collect data on the number of newborns in each of those 150 villages.
+We then set a target sample size of 250 children for each region.
+The targeted sample size for each village is proportional to the number of newborns relative to the region’s target.
+For each village, we randomly chose samples using simple randomization.
+If a targeted household refused the interview or the primary caregiver was unavailable for an interview after three attempts during the survey period, a replacement would be randomly chosen from the same village unless there was no more eligible sample.
+If no eligible children were available in the village, we would randomly select from the rest of the villages in the region until we reached the target.
+The 2021 survey round’s newborn cohort sample consisted of 507 newborns from 484 households.

 Sample Size in Each Survey Year